Technology and Art

 IRInstruction, validating that every opcode string matches the Opcode enum.
 Unknown opcodes raise IRParsingError.LABEL "entry", one is auto-prepended with a warning.
 This ensures the CFG builder always finds a valid entry point.If JSON parsing fails, the frontend retries up to 3 times (configurable).
 Each retry makes a fresh LLM call.
 If all retries are exhausted, the parsing error propagates.

-A single LLM call can’t handle a 2,000-line file: the source plus the ~180-line system prompt plus the response would overflow the context window.
+A single LLM call can’t handle a 2,000-line file: the source plus the system prompt plus the response would overflow the context window.
 The chunked frontend solves this by decomposing the file before calling the LLM.

 The decomposition uses tree-sitter for structural splitting (even though the language may not have a deterministic lowering frontend, tree-sitter grammars exist for most languages).
 The ChunkExtractor walks the top-level children of the parse tree and classifies each as a function, class, or top-level statement.
 Contiguous top-level statements are grouped into a single chunk.
 Functions and classes are emitted first, then top-level groups, preserving the definition-before-use ordering that the skip-over pattern requires.